Lutjanus novemfasciatus

-Lutjanus novemfasciatus, the Pacific dog snapper or Pacific cubera snapper, is a species of marine ray-finned fish, a snapper belonging to the family Lutjanidae.
+Lutjanus novemfasciatus, the Pacific cubera snapper or Pacific dog snapper, is a species of marine ray-finned fish, a snapper belonging to the family Lutjanidae.
 It is native to the eastern Pacific Ocean.

 Taxonomy

 Lutjanus novemfasciatus was first formally described in 1862 by the American ichthyologist Theodore Nicholas Gill with the type locality given as Baja California.
-The specific name novemfasciatus means “nine-banded”, a reference to the nine indistinct bands on its flanks.
+The specific name novemfasciatus means "nine-banded", a reference to the nine indistinct bands on its flanks.

 Description

 Lutjanus novemfasciatus has an oblong body which has a depth of 31% to 35% of its standard length.
 There is a sharp snout with two pairs of nostrils which are simple holes, one pair at the front and another behind that pair.
-It has a large, protrusible mouth with conical and canine-like teeth on the jaws, the front teeth being enlarged into “fangs”.
+It has a large, protrusible mouth with conical and canine-like teeth on the jaws, the front teeth being enlarged into "fangs".
 The serrated preoperculum has an incision and a knob but these are only moderately or weakly developed.
 The vomerine teeth are arranged in a crescent shaped patch with no rearward extension and the tongue has several patches of granular teeth.
 The fangs at the front of the mouth are longer than the diameter of the pupil.
 The dorsal fin contains 10 spines and 13-14 soft rays while the anal fin has 3 spines and 8 soft rays, The dorsal fin is continuous with both it and the anal fin having rounded rear ends.
 The pectoral fins have 16 or 17 rays and the caudal fin may be truncate or weakly emarginate.
 This is the largest species of snapper, reaching a maximum total length of 170 cm and a greatest published weight of 35.7 kg.
 The overall colour varies from dark to pale red, shading to silver on the abdomen.
 Juveniles and the majority of adults are marked with 8-9 vertical bars on the upper flanks.
 Even in barred adults the bars may fade quickly after death.
 The fins are mostly brownish in adults, in juveniles the caudal fin is black and sous the margin of the spiny part of the dorsal fin.
 The skin on the inside of the mouth is orange.